TP-Link Home Automation in 2026: Tapo vs Kasa, HA Setup, and Starter Kit

 For North American buyers, either line works.
 Kasa devices tend to be slightly pricier but have a longer track record.
 Tapo is often cheaper for the same specs and has some models with Matter support that Kasa hasn’t matched yet.
 My personal starting point recommendation for a first-time buyer: grab a Kasa EP25 if you want energy monitoring and reliability, or a Tapo P100 if you just want a cheap way to start without overthinking it.

-The 2026 TP-Link Lineup Worth Actually Buying
+The 2026 Home Automation TP Link Lineup Worth Buying

 The original version of this post reviewed the HS100, HS105, LB130, and LB230.
 All four are discontinued or end-of-life.
 Nobody should be buying them.
 Here’s what replaced them.